Skip to content

 Claude for business data privacy and admin controls compared across Pro, Team, and Enterprise

-A simple ROI framing for Claude for business
+A simple ROI framing for the seat cost

-ROI on claude ai for business is easier to estimate than most software, because the unit is hours.
+ROI here is easier to estimate than most software, because the unit is hours.
 Take one number — the fully loaded hourly cost of the people using it — multiply by the hours Claude gives back, and compare it to $20–$25 a seat.
 In our own work, one editor reclaiming even two hours a week clears the seat cost many times over.

 InputExample figure